Meloholic

 Meloholic (Korean: 멜로홀릭) is a 2017 South Korean television series starring Jung Yun-ho and Kyung Soo-jin.
 It is based on the webtoon of the same name by Team Getname.
-The series aired on OCN starting November 6, 2017 on Mondays and Tuesdays at 21:00 (KST) time slot.
+The series aired on OCN starting November 6, 2017 on Mondays and Tuesdays at 21:00 (KST).
 It also aired on mobile app Oksusu on November 1, 2017.

 The drama won Best Writer award at the 12th International Busan Contents Market.

 Synopsis

-About a man with the power to read women's thought when he touches them.
-His superpower makes it difficult for him to date someone.
+The series is about a man with the power to read women's thoughts when he touches them.
+His superpower makes it difficult for him to date.
 He comes across a woman who actually says what she thinks, but she turns out to have split personalities.